keithching/odin-js-final-project/my-app/README.md

-# PROJECT: JS Final Project - The Gram
+## PROJECT: JS Final Project - The Gram
 my take on building an Instagram clone app.

 ## Techniques involved
-1. React as Frontend framework (with Create React App)
+1. React as Frontend framework (with create react app)
 2. React Router for client-side routing
 3. Firebase as Backend
 - Authentication